 Jams, jellies, preserves and fruit butters must be made in compliance with the Federal Food Code (this resource does a good job of explaining it).
 It’s a complicated set of rules, but basically questionable items are those without enough sugar or acidity to make them safe.
 Many labs can test products for a small fee to determine their safety.

 Here is the official approved foods list.
 On May 7th and August 1st of 2014, and on January 2nd of 2015, some items were added to the list.

 If you want something added to the approved foods list, you can submit a request.

 To apply, an operation needs to contact their county’s environmental health department.

 Class A CFOs need to register by submitting an application and completing a self-certification checklist.
-The registration fee varies by health department, ranging from $65 to $219, and it must be renewed annually.
+The registration fee varies by health department ($100 – $150 in most counties) and it must be renewed annually.

 Class B operations get a permit for direct and indirect sales.
-The permit fee varies by health department, ranging from $94 to $290 (except Santa Clara county, which is $635), and it must be renewed annually.
+The permit fee varies by health department ($150 – $250 in most counties) and it must be renewed annually.

 All cottage food operators and their employees must complete a food processor course within three months of the operation becoming registered.
 Getting a food handler card can be done online in a few hours, and it should cost $10 – $15.
 Here is a list of ANSI-accredited courses that the CDPH recommends.
 Also, be sure to check their CFO training document for the most up-to-date information.
 Training must be completed every three years.